The Voice of The Salvation Army in Canada and BermudaView RSS Feed

 As Tom trusts in God, he looks forward to experiencing what He has in store for him, Olympics and otherwise.

 “Jesus Christ has become my backbone and safety net,” he proclaims on his website.
 “I can stand tall and fear not the trials of daily life, the shortcomings of humanity and the world, and especially what happens in the ring.”

 Rolling With the Punches

-The trials of daily life were on full display this past spring, when Tom lost his spot on the U.S. Olympic team and then the Olympic Games themselves were postponed to 2021 in the wake of COVID-19.
+The trials of daily life were on full display last year, when Tom lost his spot on the U.S. Olympic team and then the Olympic Games themselves were postponed to 2021 in the wake of COVID-19.

-“The qualification process for these games was very rough for me the last three months,” says Tom.
+“The qualification process for these games was very rough for me,” says Tom.
 “I qualified and then lost my spot to another athlete.
 Then the virus shut down my last opportunities for points.

 “I was devastated when I lost my spot but by contemplating Jesus’ Easter journey, I have found peace and hope in my own.”